emefix/Kobiety-do-kodu/README.md

 # Kobiety-do-kodu
-Kurs javy autorstwa kobietydokodu.pl.
+The java course comes from kobietydokodu.pl.

 _____________________________________________________
 Lesson #00:

-Object Oriented Programming JAVA (OOP).
+Object-Oriented Programming JAVA (OOP).
 More information in the file named "Programowanie obiektowe.docx".
 _____________________________________________________
 Lesson #01: